FAQ - For Parents

 - are highly invested in wanting to see changes in the child and the family and are willing to try almost anything to make it work.
 You don’t expect it to be easy but are willing to roll up your sleeves and do whatever it takes to make it successful.

-who is not the best fit for the family first program?
+who is not the best fit for the Healthy Foundations family program?

 - Substance abuse issues - there are other programs specifically addressing these needs.